 “Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.
 And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.” -Philippans 4:6-7

 Most of our kiddos seem to pick up on the fact that we worry over them and situations we can’t control.
 But, at the same time, they know (because we’ve taught them) that God is the one in control and always with us so, we must not fear.
-Let’s take their advice, moms, and trust in Him.
+Let’s take their advice for us, Moms, and trust in Him.

 Keep teaching your kids truths about God being in control.
 Pray and strive to put these truths in practice yourself so that you teach your kids how to remain confident and pray in the face of uncertainty.